vchoudhari45/codingcargo/src/main/java/com/vc/docs/md/posts/getting-started.md

 [comment]: robots=
 <h1>Welcome to Coding Cargo</h1>
 <p>
-Hi there! and welcome to Coding Cargo.
+Hi there! and Welcome to Coding Cargo.
 </p>
 <p>
 My name is Vishal, and codingcargo.com is my attempt to solve coding problems from competitive websites.
 Please read and share if you enjoy reading my solutions.